Sutton Courtenay: All Saints' parish church

 The earliest parts of All Saints' parish church include the 12th-century Norman west tower and responds of the chancel arch.
 The most easterly arch of the south arcade is pointed but has zig-zag ornament.
 On the tower door are crusader crosses inscribed by soldiers either hoping for or giving thanks for a safe return from the Crusades.
-The main south door has a brick south porch built with money left to the poor of the parish by Thomas Bekynton, a 15th-century Bishop of Bath and Wells.
-Over the porch is a parvise reached by a narrow stairway from inside the church.
-Other fittings include a 17th-century wineglass pulpit (installed in 1901), a carved mid-12th century font with fleur-de-lys pattern and three late 14th-century misericords.
-There is a close resemblance between the misericords at Sutton Courtenay and those created shortly afterwards at Soham, Cambridgeshire and Wingfield, Suffolk.
-It is possible that the same itinerant carver made all three sets.
+The main south door has a brick south porch and parvise built with money left to the poor of the parish by Thomas Bekynton.
+Other fittings include a 17th-century wineglass pulpit, a carved mid-12th century font with fleur-de-lys pattern and three late 14th-century misericords.
 The church was nearly destroyed during the Civil War when munitions stored by the Parliamentarian vicar exploded in the church.

-Churchyard

 The churchyard is the burial place of Eric Arthur Blair (1903–50), better known by his pen name George Orwell.
 As a child he fished in a local stream.
 He requested to be buried in an English country churchyard of the nearest church to where he died.
 However, he died in London, and none of the local churches had any space in their graveyards.
 Thinking that he might have to be cremated against his wishes, his widow asked her friends whether they knew of a church that had space for him.
 David Astor was a friend of Orwell and was able to arrange his burial in Sutton Courtenay, a "classic English country village" as Orwell had specifically requested, as the Astor family owned the manor of Sutton Courtenay.
 With approval from the local vicar and encouragement from Malcolm Muggeridge, arrangements were made.
-The churchyard also contains the graves of David Astor and H. H. Asquith, Earl of Oxford and Asquith.
+The churchyard also contains the graves of David Astor, Horace Freeland Judson and H. H. Asquith, Earl of Oxford and Asquith.
 Asquith so much loved the simplicity of the village that he chose to be buried there rather than in Westminster Abbey.